IBM-Bluemix-Docs/third-party/service-iam.md

 ```
 {: codeblock}

-**Note:** This token is valid for 1 hour, and can be reused as many times as needed during the 1 hour time frame.
+This token is valid for 1 hour, and can be reused as many times as needed during the 1 hour time frame.
 It is highly recommended that this token is cached as to avoid doing this request for every access to the `dashboard_url`.
+{: note}

 ### Authorization - Step 2: Validate authorization for the user to the service instance (/v2/authz POST)